GYZHikari/Tetris/README.md

 # Tetris_v1.0
 ## How to use it?
--Install Python 2.7 and pygame
+-Install Python 2.7 and Pygame
 -Open Tetris.py
 ## Operation
 ↓ down